ycpcs/cs365-spring2017/assign/assign04.md

 *Update 4/25*: Extended the due date; mentioned incorrect comment regarding `cudaMalloc`

+*Update 4/25*: Mention the possibility of a one-dimensional grid

 # Getting Started

 Download [CS365\_Assign04.zip](CS365_Assign04.zip).
 Unzip it on the cluster head node (or your local machine, if you are running Linux and have CUDA and `libui` installed).